 Program Growth and Management Philosophy

-Over the last 19 years, our organization has grown to include multiple programs and locations, including a Springdale operations center opened in 2004, and two Samaritan Shop resale stores, located in Rogers and Springdale, that provide financial support to our overall center operations.
+Since 2002 our organization has grown to include multiple programs and locations, including a Springdale operations center opened in 2004, and two Samaritan Shop resale stores, located in Rogers and Springdale, that provide financial support to our overall center operations.

 The Samaritan Community Center operates using a team management philosophy.
 In addition to the Senior Leadership Team of Debbie Rambo (Executive Director) each program is operated utilizing a paid staff coordinator to oversee program operations and coordination of our more than 400 regularly scheduled volunteers.
-Our governing board consists of 10 members from across Northwest Arkansas including pastors, business leaders and civic-minded individuals.
+Our governing board consists of 10 members from across Northwest Arkansas including pastors, business leaders, and civic-minded individuals.